 - If your image traffic has dropped, confirm that you haven't introduced any changes recently, and see if you are following image best practices, and confirm that you're not blocking images from Google with your robots.txt file.
-You can use the Fetch as Google tool on the image host page to see whether Google can fetch the image.
+You can use the URL Inspection tool on the image host page to see whether Google can fetch the image.

 - If your AMP pages have dropped in position, impressions, or clicks, troubleshoot your AMP changes.

 - Check whether your drop is periodic.

 - See if you have a drop in CTR without a matching drop in impressions.